masonelmore/esi/docs/UniverseApi.md

 > []GetUniverseFactions200Ok GetUniverseFactions(ctx, optional)
 Get factions

-Get a list of factions  --- Alternate route: `/dev/universe/factions/`  Alternate route: `/v2/universe/factions/`  --- This route expires daily at 11:05
+Get a list of factions  ---  This route expires daily at 11:05

 ### Required Parameters